walkingriver/HttpWithNode/tasks.md

 ## 1.2 - Retrieve static HTTP resource

 @app-retrieve-static-joke In `app.js` the `fetch` constant just added is a function, and by default it will retrieve the resource at the URL provided as its only URL.
 Create a function named `getJoke()`.
-Inside of this function, use `fetch` to request a random Chuck Norris joke from `https://api.chucknorris.io/jokes/random`.
-The function itself returns a promise, so you will need wait for it to resolve.
+Inside of this function, use `fetch()` to request a random Chuck Norris joke from `https://api.chucknorris.io/jokes/random`.
+The `fetch()` function itself returns a promise.
+The HTTP response is available when the promise resolves.
+The response containins a number of utility functions.
+One of these functions is `json()`, which can be used to extract the JSON-encoded object from the the response.
+This function also returns a promise, which when resolved provides a JSON-decoded object.
+Handle the response from `fetch()` by calling the `json()` function on the response, returning its promise as the return value of `getJoke()`.

 ## 1.3 - Extract and display just the joke text

-@app-extract-display-joke
+@app-retrieve-static-joke In `app.js` the `getJoke()` function returns a promise resolving into a joke object.
+We only want to extract the joke text itself, which is in the `value` field of this object.
+Write a new function, `decodeJoke()`, which takes as its only parameter the object response from `getJoke()`, and returns the joke text as a string.